ruletkasuperstar/c_plus_plus-string_implementation/README.md

-> Hello everyone, today (26.10) i show you how make String class for your project!
+> Hello everyone, today (26.10) i show you how to make String class for your project!
 Let's do it!

 First, create (if you want) `namespace`: